 Family friendly accommodation:

-Junior Suites can sleep a couple plus one child or baby; Senior Suites will suit a family of four; Executive and Alas Suites can take five (book early)
+Junior Suites can sleep a couple plus one child or baby; Senior Suites will suit a family of three plus a baby; Executive and Alas Suites can take four adults (book early) plus a couple of infants

 Kids Activities on site: